JAPAN ADOPTS “ABSOLUTE DEFENSE PERIMETER” STRATEGY

 Left: Japanese transports Hirokawa Maru and Kinugawa Maru beached and burning after a failed resupply run to Guadalcanal on November 15, 1942.
 The Battle of Guadalcanal (August 7, 1942, to February 9, 1943) was the first major ground offensive by Allied forces against Japan.
 Japanese loses numbered over 19,000 dead, 38 ships, and between 680 and 800 aircraft.

-Right: Heavily laden advance guards of the U.S. 1st Marine Division hit three feet of rough water as they leave their landing craft to take the beach at Borgen Bay northeast of Cape Gloucester, New Britain, Territory of New Guinea, December 26, 1943.
+Right: Heavily laden advance guards of the U.S. 1st Marine Division hit 3 feet/0.9 m of rough water as they leave their landing craft to take the beach at Borgen Bay northeast of Cape Gloucester, New Britain, Territory of New Guinea, December 26, 1943.
 The Battle of Cape Gloucester took place between late December 1943 and April 1944 and cost the lives of 310 Americans and 1,000 Japanese.
-The battle was one of ten subordinate operations in Operation Cartwheel, the chief Allied strategy in the Southwest Pacific Area and Pacific Ocean Areas during 1943–1944.
+The battle was 1 of 10 subordinate operations in Operation Cartwheel, the chief Allied strategy in the Southwest Pacific Area and Pacific Ocean Areas during 1943–1944.

 U.S. landing at Cape Sansapor, New Guinea, July 30 or 31, 1944Gen.
 Douglas MacArthur landing on Leyte, October 20, 1944